-It’s April 2020, and a time we will never forget.
-The year 2020 is going to be bring about so many emotions forever.
+It’s April 2020 and a time we will never forget.
+The year 2020 is going to bring about so many emotions forever.
 This week I went shopping for the second time during all of this.
-It’s been three weeks.
+So it’s been three weeks.

 I love meal planning and using what I have.
-Yet, I know the coming weeks they are asking all of us to stay home and only go to the grocery store and pharamices only if essential.
+Yet, in the coming weeks, I know they are asking all of us to stay home and only go to the grocery store and pharmacies if essential.

-First, take a deep breath and give in to the idea, that worst case scenario, the grocery stores are still open.
-We do still have the option to buy things online and pick up orders and go to an actual grocery store.
+First, take a deep breath and give in to the idea; the grocery stores are still open in the worst-case scenario.
+Therefore, we still have the option to buy things online, pick up orders, and go to an actual grocery store.

 But why bother when we can get creative?
 Knowing the peace of mind is there may help.

-The funny thing is, if a bag of chips are in the adult cupboard and not in the ziploc bags in their own cupboard, they don’t even see it.
+The funny thing is, if a bag of chips is in the adult cupboard and not in the ziploc bags in their cabinet, they don’t even see it.

-They can open the adult cupboard looking for a snack and just by pass it.
+They can open the adult cupboard looking for a snack and pass it.